oql/ICMS/README.md

 ## __MODULE REQUIREMENT
 ### _Raspberry pi or AVR or ARM cortex-m
-prototype with raspberry pi and make price lower by using AVR or ARM cortex-m
+prototype with raspberry pi and make price lower by using AVR or ARM cortex-m further.

 ### _Mount Webcam
-module mount webcam and caught picture or video
+module mount webcam to catch picture or video

 ### _Mode Select
+by switch on module(3 level switch)
 1. video
 2. picture